 Gold that is rated as 10k is the least pure gold, although it is the most durable and affordable gold to purchase.
 Gold with a 10k designation would be appealing for someone who works in an environment where jewelry can potentially be damaged or scratched.
 For example, perhaps an auto mechanic wears a 10k gold wedding band so that he doesn’t scratch it during work.
 Perhaps the doctor who washes her hands many times during the day needs a durable wedding band.
 Earrings, necklaces, and bracelets are often made up of 10k gold.

 Although purchasing 10k gold helps your wallet, this type of gold could hurt your skin.
 The gold in 10k pieces is mixed and combined with other metals, which can often be responsible for allergic reactions.
 Allergic reactions can range from contact dermatitis to itchiness and blisters.
 Therefore, people with sensitive skin may want to avoid this type of gold.

 According to everything-wedding-rings.com, many engagement and wedding rings are made up of 14k gold.
 One may see 14k bracelets, earrings, and necklaces as well.
-Gold jewelry that is rated as 14k gold gives off a softer look than that of 10k.
+Gold jewelry that is rated as 14k gold gives off a softer look when comparing 10k vs 14k gold.
 This gold is a higher-quality blend of gold and other metals and alloys; but it is still affordable for purchasing.
 Similar to 10k, a 14k gold piece is durable and won’t easily tarnish.